 When you’re shopping for cookware, make sure to do your homework and look into the composition of the metal.

 As we mentioned earlier, “ply” describes the layers of metal contained in a pan's cladding.
 Common varieties of ply include:

 Tri-Ply (3-Ply) - Three layers usually comprised of a layer of copper or aluminum sandwiched between stainless steel.

 5-Ply - Contains two more interior layers of a heat conductive metal than tri-ply.

-7-Ply - Contains four additional interior layers of a heat conductive metal between the non-reactive metal exteriors.
+7-Ply - Contains 4 more interior layers of a heat conductive metal than tri-ply.

-Depending on the quality of the manufacturing, a higher ply does not always directly translate to higher quality cookware.
-The overall thickness of the pot or pan's material and overall distribution of the clad metal throughout the cookware will affect heat distribution to a larger degree than the number of layers contained within the cladded metal.
+A higher ply does not always directly translate to higher quality cookware.
+The overall thickness of the pot or pan's material and overall distribution of the cladded metal throughout the cookware will affect heat distribution to a larger degree than the number of layers contained within the cladded metal.